PGComai/kickstarter-analysis/README.md

 When calculating the outcomes based on funding goals, I spent a while trying to figure out why my formula was returning 0 for the entire 'number canceled' category.
-It turned out that I was spelling canceled wrong, but more importantly, it also turned out that there really were 0 cancelled projects in the 'plays' subcategory.
+It turned out that I was spelling canceled wrong, but more importantly, it also turned out that there really were 0 canceled projects in the 'plays' subcategory.
 This is great news for people who want to fund a play and don't want to end up cancelling it.

 ## Results